 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in New Hampshire.

-In New Hampshire, a death must be registered with the Division of Vital Records Administration within 36 hours and before final disposition of the body.
-(New Hampshire Statutes § 5-C:62.)
-Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person’s remains will prepare and file the death certificate.
+In New Hampshire, a death record must be electronically filed within 36 hours and before the body is buried or cremated.
+(N.H.
+Rev. Stat. § 5-C:62.)
+Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the New Hampshire Division of Vital Records Administration.
-From the DVRA website, you can find instructions for ordering death certificates by mail.
+If you need to order copies of the death certificate after some time has passed, visit the website of the New Hampshire Division of Vital Records.
+There, you'll find a downloadable application for ordering death certificates by mail.

 You must provide a copy of a valid ID, such as a government issued photo ID, at the time you order a death certificate.
 The first certified copy of a New Hampshire death certificate costs $15; additional copies are $10 each.

-In New Hampshire, certified copies of death certificates are available only to those who can show they have a “direct and tangible interest” in the record.
-(New Hampshire Statutes § 5-C:83.)
+In New Hampshire, certified copies of death certificates are available only to those who can show they have a "direct and tangible interest" in the record.
+(N.H.
+Rev. Stat. § 5-C:83.)
 This usually includes immediate family members, authorized legal representatives, and others who can show that they need the death certificate to establish a personal or property right.

 If the record is more than 50 years old, it is available to anyone who requests it.
-Genealogists may also be permitted to receive records if they have a written statement from a member of the deceased person’s immediate family.
-(New Hampshire Statutes § 5-C:105.)
+Genealogists may also obtain a death certificate if they have a written statement from a member of the deceased person's immediate family.
+(N.H.
+Rev. Stat. § 5-C:105.)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.